Fiji Water Fun

 Snorkel

-Snorkeling was great and seeing the numerous fish.
-I won’t even try to name the kinds we saw (mostly because I don’t even know), but I can say we saw lots, including swarms of jellyfish, and a few sharks, plenty of coral, bright blue fish and some clown fish even.
+Snorkeling was great and we saw numerous fish.
+I won’t even try to name the kinds we saw (mostly because I don’t even know), but I can say we saw lots, including swarms of jellyfish, and a few sharks, plenty of coral, bright blue fish, and some clown fish even.
 Thinking of all the varieties of life and considering the size of the ocean really puts our own size into perspective.
 We’re just small creatures too, finding our place in it all.
 There are so many fish in the ocean, and so much sand on the beach.
 It’s so great to be in it, and connect with it, and just take it in.
 Along those same lines, is another part of Fiji that I absolutely loved, the stars!

 Stargazing